 Conflict-sensitive forest governance in Myanmar

-We are building stronger relationships between civil society, government and the private sector to help ensure Myanmar’s forests are managed and governed in a way that promotes peaceful and sustainable development in the country.
+This project strengthened relationships between civil society, government and the private sector to help ensure Myanmar’s forests are managed and governed in a way that promotes peaceful and sustainable development in the country.

 There is a complex relationship between violent conflict and deforestation in Myanmar.
 Any sustainable, long-term effort to tackle the illegal timber trade and to reduce poverty must be done in a way that doesn’t exacerbate existing tensions.
 This includes putting in place essential safeguards to make sure national processes are inclusive, participative and informed about local conflict dynamics.